Cornell Big Red wrestling: Facilities

 The Friedman Center is the home of Cornell Wrestling.
-The first arena in the nation built solely for wrestling, the Friedman Center opened in January 2003 on Campus Road.
-Named for alumnus Stephen Friedman and trustee Barbara Benioff Friedman, the 15,000-square-foot building was designed bu CannonDesign with state-of-the-art training and weight rooms with custom-designed weight machines.
+The first arena in the nation built solely for wrestling, the Friedman Center opened in November 2002 on Campus Road.
+Named for alumnus Stephen Friedman and trustee Barbara Benioff Friedman, the 15,000-square-foot building was designed by CannonDesign with state-of-the-art training and weight rooms with custom-designed weight machines.
 It features a 1,000-seat arena, a student lounge, and locker rooms.
 The arena floor was specially designed with "extra yield" for wrestling matches.